himotoyoshi/carray/docs/topics/CAGroupIterator.md

-`sum` folds in float64, as the core does. `accumulate` is the same fold kept in the source's own data type, wrapping at its width — the spelling for staying in the type, and the exact one for an integer payload wider than float64's mantissa (a boolean accumulate is XOR parity, again as in the core).
+`sum` folds in float64, as the core does. `accumulate` is the same fold kept in the source's own data type, wrapping at its width — the spelling for staying in the type, and the exact one for an integer payload wider than float64's mantissa (a boolean accumulate is XOR parity, again as in the core). `min` and `max` answer in the source's own data type — an extremum does not grow magnitude, so an int64 past float64's mantissa comes back exact — and a boolean source answers as its 0/1 numeric storage, as in the core.

 **Position: `min_addr` / `max_addr`, not `min_index`.** A group preserves source
 order, so a *within-group* index is weak; the group returns the **flat source